amantiwari8861/MongoDb/Readme.md

-# Getting Started with Mongo DB
+# Getting started with MongoDB

 Database -> organized collection of data.